Are you looking to take your family to a music festival, but unsure where to start?

 What’s more, the campsite is family-friendly too, so you don’t need to worry about those festival campsite flashbacks from the 90s, and can just enjoy a fun and safe weekend together – definitely a great place to start if you’re looking for your first family festival too!

-Everything you need for all the family in one incredible weekend – what else could you ask for?!
+Everything you need for all the family in one incredible weekend, and all included in your ticket price – what else could you ask for?!

 Another festival aimed purely at families is the family-festival-slash-family-holiday that is Camp Bestival, in the stunning grounds of Lulworth Castle, Dorset.

 With a music lineup fit for every king, queen, prince or princess, this festival takes place from 27th July til 30th July 2023, giving you a summer holiday to remember.

 With kids’ shows, music, entertainment, soft-play and more, along with a full arts programme for the whole festival, it truly promises to be a fantastic weekend for all the family.

 Words can’t describe how much fun we had at Camp Bestival this year and last – it is more than just a festival, it is a full on immersive experience, a family holiday, a festival for all, just rolled up in one.